 Ah-choo, Ah-choo!
 Is it in the air, or are the allergens cocooned in your bed sheets?
 The bedroom is also your private sanctuary; one that must reflect your tastes; one where can you indulge in the pleasures of life; that one place where how you feel takes precedence over appearance.
 Yes, looks matter less as this space is not on display.
 It’s also that one place where you can loosen your purse strings to choose items that pamper your senses.
 Like good scented candles, a satin bedsheet, a beautiful throw.
 It’s a double whammy when the linen is non-allergenic and…

 This post is all about how to identify good bed linen, what to look for in best quality sheets, and where to buy them online.
 What is it that you look forward to in a vacation?
-No one is listening, you can be honest with yourselves.
-And if you would like to share, get the conversation going in the comments section.
 It’s my turn now as I bare my priorities in front of all of you: a good hotel with the most awesome sheets and a Tata Sky connection.
 Throw in good food and we are the happiest customers you’ll find.
 Who cares about sightseeing!
 No, I’m not kidding.
 That pretty much sums up about what my husband+sun duo look for in a vacation.
-And I…
+And I often…

 Sleep.
 Blissful or evasive?
 What will one not give to get six hours of peaceful sleep?
 Ask those who go through bouts of insomnia.
 I am sleeping well, of late.
 Touch wood.
-This is a BIG deal; after months of staying up through the night staring at the ceiling, anxious to sleep at least for a little while, counting backwards through 1000, meditating, visualising pleasant images, avoiding stimulating conversations and screen time before bedtime, and finally frustrated if I would be able to carry on with my day the next day!
+This is a BIG deal; after months of staying up through the night staring at the ceiling, anxious to sleep at least for a little while, counting backwards through 1000, meditating, visualizing pleasant images, avoiding stimulating conversations and screen time before bedtime, and finally frustrated if I would be able to carry on with my day the next day!
 Hell, no. It wasn’t possible.
 I would feel groggy by 11…

 Do you love the city you live in now?
 Can you guess which city is featured in the image above?
 What is the first thing that comes to mind when you think of your city?
 A few mornings ago, it was well before 6:00 a.m.
 I woke up to the loud chirping of birds; it was as if all of them congregated by the Eucalyptus trees overlooking our house and decided to have a happy conversation.
 A family function, perhaps I thought:)?
 This went on for a while, but I couldn’t complain for it was definitely sweeter than waking up…